How Long Do Golf Shoes Last

 The frequency and intensity of use play a crucial role in determining how long golf shoes will last.
 Golfers who play more frequently or engage in rigorous practice sessions may experience faster wear and tear on their shoes compared to occasional golfers.
 Additionally, playing in challenging conditions, such as wet or muddy courses, can put additional strain on the shoes and potentially shorten their lifespan.
 Consider the level of your golfing activities and adjust your expectations accordingly.

-See also Do Golf Balls Float
+See also Do Golf Cart Wheels Need To Be Balanced

 Care and Maintenance